-We talked with Roxy Astor, one of the original Gorgeous Ladies of Wrestling.
-She shares her unlikely journey into the squared circle, what it was like to be a part of the history of the promotion, and that one time she made an actress from the Netflix GLOW series cry!
+We talked with Roxy Astor, one of the Gorgeous Ladies of Wrestling.
+She shares her unlikely journey into the squared circle, the ups and downs of the history of the promotion, and that one time she made actress Britney Young from the Netflix GLOW series cry!

 Tracee found herself in front of the television one Saturday morning.
 She had tuned into the WWF product being broadcast on the West Coast at that time.
 It was followed by a new program that instantly took hold of her.